This article explains the Dutch director requirements and liabilities of company with a business in the Netherlands.

 The members of the board of directors are appointed and removed by the shareholders.
 The managing director of a Dutch limited liability company doesn’t need to be a Dutch resident or national, even a corporate entity may act as managing director.
 There may be tax reasons to have a majority of Dutch resident directors.

-Generally stated by the articles of association, each director of a Dutch limited liability company is solely authorized to represent the company.
+Generally stated by the articles of association, each statuary director of a limited liability company in The Netherlands is solely authorized to represent the company.
 However, it is possible to that the articles of association of the Dutch limited liability company determine that the directors are only jointly authorized.
 This provision has external powers, meaning that it can be invoked against third parties.
 It is also possible that the articles of association provide that certain acts of the board of directors require the prior approval of another corporate body such as the shareholders’ meeting or the supervisory board.
 Such a provision is only internally valid and cannot be invoked against a third party, except where the party in question is aware of the provision and did not act in good faith.

 Supervisory directors or two-tier board